veyon/docs/user/features.rst

 .. index:: Open website, Website, Open browser, Browser, URL, Web address

-If you want all students to navigate to a specific website, you can automatically let that website open on all computers.
+If you want all students to open a specific website, you can automatically let that website open on all computers.
 Use the :guilabel:`Open website` button to do so:

 .. image:: images/FeatureOpenWebsite.png
    :align: center

-Depending on whether you added websites before or websites have been predefined by the administrator, a popup menu or a dialog window opens.
+Depending on whether you added custom websites before or websites have been predefined by the administrator, a popup menu or a dialog window opens.
 In the former case all available websites are listed in the menu:

 .. image:: images/OpenWebsiteMenu.png
    :align: center

-Click the desired item to open the respective website.
+Click the desired item to open the respective website on all computers.
 Alternatively click the last item :guilabel:`Custom website` to open a website that is not listed.
 This will open a new dialog window.
 In this dialog you can enter the address of the website to open:

 .. image:: images/OpenWebsiteDialog.png
    :align: center